-Such applications must be filed within thirty days from the date of the vessel's initial seizure.
-Otherwise, except in the case of an emergency, such applications shall be filed and served upon all parties, who in turn shall have ten days from receipt of the application to file a written response.
+Such applications must be filed within thirty (30) days from the date of the vessel's initial seizure.
+Otherwise, except in the case of an emergency, such applications shall be filed and served upon all parties, who in turn shall have fourteen (14) days from receipt of the application to file a written response, beginning on the next calendar day, including Saturday, Sunday, or a legal holiday.